 The discovery of osteoporosis shocked Pat.
 This severe case caused a fracture to his spine despite his otherwise healthy lifestyle.

 “I felt sudden back pain last August.”
 Pat was two weeks into the Couch to 5k jogging programme.
 “I initially assumed it was muscle pain so I didn’t do much about it.
 About two weeks later, I was away on a golfing trip and was routinely swinging the golf club.
-I experienced another sharp pain in my back so I was advised to get an MRI scan.”
+A sharp pain in my back I experiences ended with an MRI scan.”

 Mr McCabe made me aware of the fact that younger people and younger men, like myself, do get osteoporosis.

 “I’m 52 and I would have thought that osteoporosis is a disease that elderly women get.
 I didn’t expect to be diagnosed but Mr McCabe made me aware that younger people do get osteoporosis diganosis.

 “After the scan, Mr McCabe was extremely helpful and suggested I undergo balloon kyphoplasty.
 It was under general aesthetic and an inserted balloon placed the bone back into the original position while added cement stabilised it.
 Thankfully it worked out very well.
 In two days after.
 Two days after, the pain I had been experiencing in my back was gone.
 I even went for a three-mile walk!”

 This is one of the many benefits of balloon kyphoplasty – regular lifestyle routines don’t need to be sacrificed.